kairos-io/AuroraBoot/README.md

 - **Provision** machines from network with a version of Kairos and cloud config
 - **Customize** The installation media for installations from USB

+Check out the full [reference of AuroraBoot  in our documentation](https://kairos.io/docs/reference/auroraboot/).

 ## Usage

 `AuroraBoot` can be used with its container image to provision machines on the same network that will attempt to netboot.